dunxtand/pww-scrfa-exercise/README.md

 - Gone further into testing and developing for accessibility
 - Added a separate mobile menu with dropdowns for categorized menu items
 - Added entry animations and more hover states
+- Made sure the colors I used match up exactly to the colors in the design
+- Created an autocomplete feature that matched pages / posts to user input in search forms